 Jumio brand fonts were selected specifically for their uniqueness, accessibility, and readability.
 They are inspired by the modern technology that is Jumio.
 All typography should be either white on dark or brand gray on light.

-Jumio’s primary brand font is Titillium Web.
-It can be used in regular or bold weights for headlines and button text.
+Jumio’s primary brand font is Jost Semibold.
+Jost Regular may be used on some occasions, #323132 on white or #FFFFFF on dark.
 Line spacing should always be font size +10 pt.
 Kerning should be set at 10.

 Sometimes Rubik Bold is used for subheads above paragraphs.